KxSystems/docs-v1/docs/interfaces/c-client-for-q.md

 </div>

-With this basic knowledge we can now tackle the types available in q+ and their matching C types and accessor functions provided in the C interface.
+With this basic knowledge, we can now tackle the types available in q and their matching C types and accessor functions provided in the C interface.
 We will see shortly how the accessor functions are used in practice.

 <div class="kx-compact" markdown="1">